David Sloly

 Lux Nova - making the invisible audible

-Music has remained an important parallel thread in my creative life.
-More recently, I’ve returned to music through Lux Nova, a collaborative project with my wife that reveals hidden musical patterns embedded within large datasets from NASA and the European Space Agency.
-Notes from Your Universe, the first soundscape from the project, draws on data from major astronomical events and missions, including giant solar storms, the Voyager 1 mission, and spikes in high-energy electrons and protons, shaping latent musical material into immersive compositions that allow vast systems to be experienced as sound rather than information.
-Upcoming: We’ll be presenting Lux Nova at The Studio, Bath Spa University, at the end of March.
+Notes from Your Universe, the first soundscape from the project, draws on data from major astronomical events and missions, including giant solar storms, the Voyager 1 mission, and spikes in high-energy electrons and protons.
+The work shapes this latent musical material into immersive compositions that allow vast systems to be experienced as sound rather than information.
+We recently presented Notes from Your Universe at The Studio, Bath Spa University.

 Writing, Boards and Community

-I sit on the board of Strange Thoughts and Arcade Strange, a tech-led creative activations agency, where I contribute to its mission to use technology for joy.
-In 2025, I joined the Caples Awards jury, judging AI-driven creative work from around the world.
+I sit on the board of Strange Thoughts and Arcade Strange, a tech-led creative activations agency, where I contribute to their mission to bring joy through technology.
+In 2025, I joined the Caples Awards jury, judging international creative work.

 Across all of this work, the consistent thread has been helping people turn ideas into action through storytelling, creativity and technology.

-I live in Bristol with my family and continue to draw inspiration from the city’s creative energy and independent spirit.
-I also volunteer with the Bristol Speakers Club, sharing my experience in speaking, communication and storytelling.
+I live in Bristol and continue to draw inspiration from its creative energy and independent spirit.
+I also volunteer with the Bristol Speakers Club, supporting others to develop confidence in speaking, communication and storytelling.